dangazineu/agentza/experimental/reference/SPEC.md

 ### Identity Registry

-This service maintains an in-memory mapping from application names to their public keys, along with the time of registration.
-It follows a "trust-on-first-use" pattern, as in the ability to validate the signature with the newly provided public key is enough to establish trust with the caller.
+This service maintains an in-memory mapping from application names to their public keys along with the time of registration.
+It follows a "trust-on-first-use" pattern, meaning that validating the signature with the provided public key during the first use is sufficient to establish trust with the caller.

 #### Endpoints